m516/CV-Sandbox/src/06-Raytracing-in-One-Weekend/readme.md

 ![Current screenshot](../../docs/screenshots/06-02.png)

-# Project 6: Raytracing on One Weekend <!-- omit in toc -->
+# Project 6: Raytracing in One Weekend <!-- omit in toc -->
 This project contains the code I have written for the book [Ray Tracing in One Weekend](raytracing.github.io).
 By the time it's done, it will work the same way that the book's code does, rendering many spheres resting on a plane, but the results will be visible on a Gui like the one I made for Project 5.

 ## Table of Contents <!-- omit in toc -->